RosalieJA/GreenAI_Sustainable_Ressources_4_GreenComputing/README.md

 ## Tools & scripts
 -	without libraries, you can refer to Intel “Running Average Power Limit” (RAPL) technology to track carbon emissions and compare different coding languages (here, we provide illustration scripts comparing Python vs C++ 10-layer artificial neural networks) ;

--	With libraries, you can use ([CodeCarbon]( https://codecarbon.io/)) to track carbon emissions when using ([TensorFlow](https://www.tensorflow.org/)) or ([Scikit Learn]( https://scikit-learn.org/stable/)).
-Following are some illustrations using scripts provided in the repository:
+-	With libraries, you can use [CodeCarbon]( https://codecarbon.io/) to track carbon emissions when using [TensorFlow](https://www.tensorflow.org/) or [Scikit Learn]( https://scikit-learn.org/stable/).
+Following are some illustrations using scripts provided in the repository with the [MNIST]( https://docs.ultralytics.com/datasets/classify/mnist/) database:

-o	For Machine-Learning using the ([MNIST]( https://docs.ultralytics.com/datasets/classify/mnist/)) database, comparing supervised (KNN with 3 neighbors: emission = 9.0008262513e-06 kg CO2, accuracy = 0.945) vs unsupervised algorithms (Kmeans with 256 clusters: emissions = 1.3420924768e-06 kg CO2, accuracy: 0.901) ;
+o	For Machine-Learning, comparison of supervised (KNN with 3 neighbors: emission = 9.0008262513e-06 kg CO2, accuracy = 0.945) vs unsupervised algorithms (Kmeans with 256 clusters: emissions = 1.3420924768e-06 kg CO2, accuracy: 0.901) ;

-o	For Deep-Learning, using the ([MNIST]( https://docs.ultralytics.com/datasets/classify/mnist/)) database, comparing ANN (10-layer perceptron: emissions =  1.4007240778e-05 kg CO2, accuracy = 0.979), CNN (7-layers: emissions = 3.7664445672e-05 kg CO2, accuracy = 0.991), RNN (GRU with 2 layers: emissions = 0.0001087401 kg CO2, accuracy = 0.987), and GAN (5-layer generator/ 5 layer discriminator : not tested) ;
+o	For Deep-Learning, comparison of ANN (10-layer perceptron: emissions =  1.4007240778e-05 kg CO2, accuracy = 0.979), CNN (7-layers: emissions = 3.7664445672e-05 kg CO2, accuracy = 0.991), RNN (GRU with 2 layers: emissions = 0.0001087401 kg CO2, accuracy = 0.987), and GAN (5-layer generator/ 5 layer discriminator : not tested) ;

 o	CAUTION: Transformers are still under development (in the branch 'Essais')

-o	Comparing ML vs a Theory-based model for image generation: Kmeans (emissions = 4.4933411717e-09 kg CO2, duration =  0.0261781215 sec.) vs Fourier (emissions = 1.72199680716e-09 kg CO2, duration = 0.0035228729 sec.)
+o	Comparison of ML vs a mathematical model for image generation: Kmeans (emissions = 4.4933411717e-09 kg CO2, duration =  0.0261781215 sec.) vs Fourier (emissions = 1.72199680716e-09 kg CO2, duration = 0.0035228729 sec.)

 ## Report
 A full description of the project, including literature review (until May 2024), scripts and guidelines for green AI are available in the project report (PDF, French).

 ## Authors
 Rosalie JARDRI & Julie GUILLERMET (supervision : Pr.
-Mark SHAWKY)
+Marc SHAWKY)